 The area of Porta Palazzo is the melting pot of Turin.
 The market vendors and the surrounding shops sell food and objects from all over the world.
 In this multicultural context, inside the quiet Galleria Umberto I — a covered passage from the late 19th century — you can find Hafastorie.

-Hafastorie is a restaurant and café where the Piedmontese culinary tradition meets the Moroccan one.
+Hafastorie is a design restaurant and café where you can enjoy the Moroccan culinary and handicraft traditions.

 To all this you should add an extremely nice and welcoming staff.